Debugging with IDA

 From now feel free to use GDB commands.
 For example, let's set a breakpoint at that same address again (0x70016d2c).
 Since it's a Thumb breakpoint, you need to prepare:

-• Set the fallback mode to Thumb.
-The command to set fallback mode is set arm fallback-mode <arm/thumb>, which depends on what type of breakpoint you want to set.
+- Set the fallback mode to Thumb.
+The command to set fallback mode is

-• Since the launch time of EKA2L1 is not fast, it may got out of GDB's remote timeout.
-To extend the timeout, use the command set remotetimeout <num_in_seconds>.
-I use 200 in this example.
+to set a breakpoint at that specific address. - Since the launch time of EKA2L1 is not fast, it may got out of GDB's remote timeout.
+To extend the timeout, use the command

 Following the step, and boom...
 It hits.
 Enjoy the time debugging!